Introduction to Judging the AIR competition

 - Judge two or three sites.
 Each site is assigned to two different judges, you will receive your assignment from the Lead Judge.

-- Use the judging form and follow the judge process – Judging Process Form
+- Use the judging form and follow the judge process – Judge Process

 - Confer with judge who reviewed same site and reconcile findings to determine final score.